ALASdoo/alasdoo_com_v2/content/english/case-studies/enhancing-clinical-test-management-software-with-DMS-and-in-app-signing.md

 ---
 date: '2023-03-09'
 draft: false
-title: 'Enhancing clinical test management software with DMS and in-app signing'
+title: 'Enhancing clinical test management software with DMS and in&#8209;app signing'
 subtitle: 'Employing automated and manual testing to ensure efficient and reliable software for medical and clinical studies'
 image: 'images/case-studies/SureClinical.jpg'
 alt: 'Clinical study being conducted in a lab.'